Scholarships for Pacific learners

 What's on this page?

-Scholarships may pay your costs, such as fees or accommodation, or give you a grant of money to support your study.
-Here’s where to find scholarships for Pacific people and where to get help.
+Scholarships may pay costs, such as fees or accommodation, or give you money to support your study.

 Find scholarships for Pacific people online